kenneth-huebsch/java-random-provider/README.md

 # Helpful links
 (GetRandom Provide Example - Github)[https://github.com/marschall/getrandom-provider]

-# Update Java Security File for when you execute a command via the terminal with "java com.qrypt.Main"
+# Update Java Security File for when you execute a command via the terminal with "java com.qrypt.randomprovider.Main"
 `sudo vim /docker-java-home/conf/security/java.security`
 Add this line: `security.provider.1=com.qrypt.QRNGRandomProvider` Bump the rest of the providers down in priority